 Learn about the top ranked colleges and universities for Design & Applied Arts majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 Rhode Island School of Design is the best choice for students considering a Design & Applied Arts degree.
-The design program at Rhode Island School of Design is quite focused.
+In addition to its bachelor's programs, Rhode Island School of Design offers graduate degrees in Design.
 Positioned in Providence, Rhode Island, this school is best suited for learners who blossom in a city atmosphere.

 Graduates of Rhode Island School of Design usually don't have issues repaying their student loans; just 1.3% defaulted.
-Rhode Island School of Design has a great graduation rate, with 68.1% of students graduating on time.
+Due to the diverse student body at Rhode Island School of Design, you'll have lots of chances to interact with students from all backgrounds.
 Videos from Rhode Island School of Design could be a great way to learn more about school.

 It's hard to beat Art Center College of Design if you want to study Design & Applied Arts.
 At Art Center College of Design, design students have the benefit of a highly focused curriculum.
 Pasadena, California is an appropriate setting for college students who appreciate the fast-paced city life.

-Taking into consideration that 61.0% of students at this school obtain educational funding, don't forget to complete the FAFSA.
 For graduates who would like to carry on following their bachelor's degree, this school has grad programs available.
+Art Center College of Design understands the unique needs of international students, since 29.2% of its student body is from other countries.
 Where is Art Center College of Design really succeeding?
 Check out all of the school rankings.

 Any student pursuing a degree in Design & Applied Arts has to take a look at School of Visual Arts.
-This is quite a common major at School of Visual Arts, with 44.1% of undergrads signed up for it.
+A popular choice for undergrads, there are about 354 learners studying this degree at School of Visual Arts.
 Based in New York, New York, this school is a good choice for students who flourish in an urban atmosphere.

 Fashion Institute of Technology is a wonderful option for individuals interested in a Design & Applied Arts major.
-Fashion Institute of Technology design & applied arts students make 28.9% more than the standard design grad.
+35.8% of undergraduates at Fashion Institute of Technology are design majors.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.